mawanda-jun/IntelligentOCR/README.md

 is the result.
 A `.log` file is always produced so you can see what went wrong.

 #### Find tables and text inside page
+This part takes as input a generator of Pillow images and a inference graph and returns two values:
+* List of tables, which are Pillow images cropped from original pages
+* A Pillow image which is the merge of what was not cropped

+The inference is done in four parts:
+1. First of all we have to find all the boxes with which the neural network says where the tables are and with which score;
+2. Analyze the scores to understand which are the best one;
+3. Interpret and merge the correct boxes;
+4. Crop original images and separate them into the two groups mentioned above.

+This part is made with `find_table.py`, in particular from `extract_tables_and_text` function and it uses those costants:
+* `MAX_NUM_BOXES`: max number of boxes to be considered before merge;
+* `MIN_SCORE`: minimum score of boxes to be considered before merge.

+#### Extract tables from table images
+Since I needed to reconstruct the tables structure I found that tabula was good to make the job done.
+Unfortunately the python wrapper takes a pdf searchable file and outputs a csv file for every table found.
+For this reason I need to create a searchable pdf file before proceeding in getting table structure.

+Now that we have the cropped images of tables, we can process them to get the structure and the data.

+We proceed to make OCR with Tesseract on image and to export a searchable pdf.
+Unfortunately its wrapper has no options to export file as pdf, so I needed to use the CL commands instead.
+We can manage this part with:
+* `TABLE_FOLDER`: /path/where/to/save/pdf/and/csv/files;
+* `TEST_TABLE_PATH`: /path/to/file.jpg from which to take the image to process.

+This will create a pdf file with the table and text recognized from it and a csv file with the table informations.

+#### Extract text from text images
+This part is the simplest one, since it simple take a pillow image and transform it to text.

+Use `do_ocr_to_text` from `tesseract_on_text.py` and customize costant:
+* `TEXT_FOLDER`: /path/to/folder in which to save text extracted from file.

+---
+---
+<sup>1</sup>.
+This is not yet implemented due to some problems with numpy arrays.
+Even if the training was done
+with this method, the inference seems not to understand anything from modified images - 2018/09/10